Ramotion/fluid-slider/README.md

 This control is designed to use device CPU resources with care.
 The fluid-style animation will be disabled when low power mode is enabled or the system is under heavy load.

+This library is a part of a <a href="https://github.com/Ramotion/swift-ui-animation-components-and-libraries"><b>selection of our best UI open-source projects.</b></a>

 # Get the Showroom App for iOS to give it a try
 Try our UI components in our iOS app.
 Contact us if interested.